-With plants that grow up to 8 inches high, they bloom earlier and longer than many other types of snapdragons.
-They are vigorous and uniform in size and shape, and their colors include orange, yellow, violet, red, and rose-pink, among others.
+Plants that grow up to 8 inches high, bloom earlier and longer than many other types of snapdragons.
+They are vigorous and uniform in size and shape, and their colors include orange, yellow, violet, red, and rose pink, among others.

-These flowers get up to 2 feet in high and come in colors such as:
+These flowers get up to 2 feet high and come in colors such as: